First Expedition to Badr

 The First Expedition to Badr (غزوة سفوان ghazwa Safawān) or the Preliminary Badr Invasion occurred in year 2 AH of the Islamic calendar, in Rabi ul Awal (September 623).
 Kurz ibn Jabir al-Fihri raided Muslim territory and stole pasturing camels belonging to Madinah.
-Muhammad was a three days distance away.
+The Islamic prophet Muhammad was a three days distance away.
 Muhammad mobilized 70 men.
 By the time Muhammad reached the valley of Safawan, al-Fihri fled.